openmpf/openmpf.github.io/docs/docs/Packaging-and-Registering-a-Component.md

 <!-- For future use:
 Example (Java):
-`"streamLibrary" : "stream-sample-component-1.0.0.jar"`
+`"streamLibrary" : "stream-sample-component-2.0.1.jar"`
 -->

 <h3>environmentVariables</h3>
 Required; can be empty.

-Defines a collection of environment variables that will be set when executing the MPF Component Executable.
+Defines a collection of environment variables that will be set when executing the OpenMPF Component Executable.

 Contains the following sub-fields: